TheBombSquad/BlendToSMBStage2/README.md

 The latest version of SMB Workshop 2 is highly recommended, and can be downloaded [here.](https://craftedcart.gitlab.io/ws2web/#/download)

-A guide ot the usage of this tool, along with documentation in regards to Monkey Ball modding as a whole, can be found [here.](https://docs.google.com/document/d/194QZxrimkjHEzSSMKbafs86PnmiYmFBZUnoaEnks4es/edit)
+A guide to the usage of this tool, along with documentation in regards to Monkey Ball modding as a whole, can be found [here.](https://docs.google.com/document/d/194QZxrimkjHEzSSMKbafs86PnmiYmFBZUnoaEnks4es/edit)

 ## Setup
 To download the plugin, [click here to get the latest list of releases,](https://github.com/TheBombSquad/BlendToSMBStage2/releases), then download the latest .ZIP file.
 You don't need to extract the files in the downloaded .zip file.
 Open Blender 2.80, and go to Edit-\>Preferences in the menu bar.
 Go to the 'Add-ons' tab, and select 'Install...'.
 Navigate to, and select the downloaded .zip file.
 Search for "BlendToSMBStage2" in the Add-ons list, and then tick the checkmark next to the addon.
 The add-on will then be installed.
 You can access the stage object functionality through the 'Blend2SMB' tab on the right of the 3D viewport.
 If you can't see it, click the grey `+` icon in the top right of the 3D viewport.